iamkirankumaryadav/Library/Data Science/Missing Data.md

 ### 🤯 Domain Knowledge
 ```
-Having an understanding of the business, industry, or problem area from which the data comes.
+Having an understanding of the business, industry, or problem area.

 It helps us understand:
   ✅ Why data is missing